Vek17/TabletopTweaks-Base/README.md

     Monk
         Zen Archer
-            Perfect Strike now upgrades at level 10 Ranger
+            Perfect Strike now upgrades at level 10 Oracle
+        Natures Whispers no longer stacks with Scaled Fist Curses should no progress at the correct rate Ranger
         Reverts favorable enemy outsider to work on all outsiders Espionage Expert